antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ## Introductory examples

 The examples in this section demonstrate how the CLI scripts `llm-chat` and `llm-chat-meta` -- provided by "Chatnik" -- are used to have multi-turn LLM conversations and compose Unix shell pipelines with LLM interaction messages.

 **Remark:** Instead of `llm-chat` and `llm-chat-meta`, the CLI script `chatnik` can be used:
-`chatnik` invokes `llm-chat`, `chatnik meta` invokes `llm-chat-meta`.
+`chatnik` invokes `llm-chat`, and `chatnik meta` invokes `llm-chat-meta`.

 ### Chat with Yoda